 Those are a few of the best (of many, of course) great stops between Galway and Donegal in one of the friendliest and greenest countries in the world.
 Sit back and enjoy the twists and turns and narrow roads, driving on the left and self-fiving yourself for getting better and better at it with each passing day.
 A road trip down the Wild Atlantic Way is an adventure you’ll never forget.

 *This post is brought to you in partnership with Tourism Ireland who helped me experience yet another part of the Wild Atlantic Way.
-Opinions of Ireland, a country I’ve happily returned to 5 times and expect to visit many more to come, are my own.
+Opinions of Ireland, a country I’ve happily returned to 5 times and expect to visit many more times to come, are my own.